 The Ninth U.S. Circuit Court of Appeals upheld a school district's right to prohibit students from wearing American t-shirts on Cinco De Mayo, a Mexican holiday, because there was a reasonable expectation that the shirts would cause disruption.
 Judge Diarmund O’Scannlain dissented, accused the majority for condoning the "heckler's veto" saying that "the panel opens the door to suppression of any viewpoint opposed by a vocal and violent band of students."
 (Photo from YouTube image from a Fox News report)

 The school had experienced tension between Caucasians and Hispanics at the school and there was tension during last school year on Cinco de Mayo.
-The assistant principal ordered the students to remove their t-shirts.
+The assistant principal ordered the students to remove their T-shirts.

-On appeal, the Ninth U.S. Circuit Court of Appeals affirmed, finding that under Tinker v.
-Des Moines Independent Community School District (1969), the assistant principal could reasonably forecast that the continued wearing of those t-shirts could cause a substantial disruption at school.
+On appeal, the 9th Circuit affirmed, finding that under Tinker v.
+Des Moines Independent Community School District (1969), the assistant principal could reasonably forecast that the continued wearing of those T-shirts could cause a substantial disruption at school.

-The appeals court denied full panel review, but Judge Diarmund O’Scannlain wrote a dissenting opinion that accused the majority of suppressing student speech and condoning the “heckler’s veto.”
+The appeals court denied full panel review, but Judge Diarmuid O’Scannlain wrote a dissenting opinion that accused the majority of suppressing student speech and condoning the “heckler’s veto.”

-According to O’Scannlain, the students wearing the American flag t-shirts should not have their free-speech rights limited by the behavior of other students who don’t like their speech.
+According to O’Scannlain, the students wearing the American flag T-shirts should not have their free-speech rights limited by the behavior of other students who don’t like their speech.
 He wrote that “the panel opens the door to the suppression of any viewpoint opposed by a vocal and violent band of students.”

-The students petitioned for review to the U.S. Supreme Court, but the High Court denied review in March 2015.Send Feedback on this article
+The students petitioned for review to the U.S. Supreme Court, but the high court denied review in March 2015.Send Feedback on this article